 The purpose of the Department of Housing/Code Enforcement is to protect the public health, safety, and welfare in existing buildings used for dwelling purposes.
 The department administrates and enforces sections of the City of Memphis Code of Ordinances.
 These ordinances regulate:

-- Storage of inoperable or abandoned vehicles on public and private property
+- Storage of inoperable or abandoned vehicles on a public and private property

 - Minimum housing standards for existing dwellings, and environmental conditions which may contribute to deterioration in the community